Last Updated on October 4, 2022 by Maryam Siddiqui

 - Beautiful beaches

 In addition to all the fascinating attractions, Portugal is known as a new pole for startups.
 It is becoming a star for business-makers worldwide.
+With an ideal location, outstanding coworking spaces for digital nomads and a low cost of living, there are many reasons why expats love it here!

 That is why entrepreneurs and businesspeople seek to invest more closely in Portugal than in other European countries.